lslvr/1wm/README.md

 ```

 ## Why?
-Because software should be small, hackable and fun,
+Because software should be small, hackable and fun.
-not a damn technical debt.
-You can grasp this one
-in <5 minutes.
+You can grasp this one in <5 minutes.

 ## How?
 The essential things a window manager should let me do are: